gohugoio/hugo/content/concept.md

 ### Persona

 {{% note %}}
-This is far from an inadequate persona exercise, but I think it helped my mental model as I worked through the existing docs.
+This is far from an adequate persona exercise, but I think it helped my mental model as I worked through the existing docs.
 {{% /note %}}

 #### End User: SSG Developer